At the Service of Building Up the Church – Our Ministry Tracks

 He is the Alpha and the Omega.
 He is in all, before all, through all.
 The primary and essential object of catechesis is, to use an expression dear to St. Paul, “the mystery of Christ.”
 (CT 5) Therefore everyone who teaches the Catholic faith must be immersed in this mystery.
 Using Scripture and the Catechism of the Catholic Church, as well as recent ecclesial documents, this workshop will present the key doctrines that must be taught concerning Jesus Christ.
 By examining Jesus’ actions in Scripture, His relationships, and His ways of teaching, we will help catechists unlock the mysteries of Christ, His Incarnation, Redemption, and Second Coming.

 Effectively Confirming.
 What the bishop gives sacramentally is always efficacious.
-What parishes give catechetically isn’t always so reliably effective.
-How do we support our confirmands and their families in this deeply challenging modern culture?
-How do we move from a program to a conversion process, from required hoops to revelatory hope?
-Find out some practical strategies that apply to this and other parish ministries.
-This workshop will include insights from Sacred Scripture and the Magisterium, as well as examine current trends relating to the age of Confirmation and the ordering of the Sacraments of Initiation.
+How do we support our confirmands and their families in this deeply challenging modern culture so that what we give in our parishes and schools catechetically is also reliably effective?
+How do we not only provide a program, but also a conversion process, so that participants do not experience the catechesis we give as a series of required hoops to jump through, but revelatory hope?
+This workshop aims to explore some practical strategies that apply to this and other parish ministries.
+It includes insights from Sacred Scripture, Sacred Tradition, and the Magisterium, as well as examines current trends relating to the age of Confirmation and the ordering of the sacraments of Christian initiation.

 “The most effective catechetical programs for adolescents are integrated into a comprehensive program of pastoral ministry for youth…” (NDC p.
 201).
 The craft of passing on the faith is never a generic work.
 It is specifically attuned to those being drawn towards the Lord’s goodness.
 This workshop looks at the distinct features of adolescent catechesis as discussed by the National Catechetical Directory, with practical examples of how to utilize them in a youth ministry setting.